New weather alert warns of deep lying snow, ice and flood risk

 The new alert from Met Éireann is in place until 10am on Tuesday and warns of deep lying snow, a “continuing potential for localised flooding due to the thaw”, and frost and icy conditions overnight.

-While snow has disappeared from many areas, other areas in the midlands and south easst remain under a heavy blanket of snow.
+While snow has disappeared from many areas, other areas in the midlands and south east remain under a heavy blanket of snow.

 Public transport is running across the country, with some local diversions where required due to poor conditions within estates and off main roads.